shahir-datascience/shahir-datascience.github.io/_pages/about.md

 I specialize in machine learning techniques, data wrangling, exploratory analysis and data visualizations.

-I also focus operations research and optimization techniques.
+I also focus on operations research and optimization techniques.

 I have master's degree in Bio-informatics and Business Administration.